-As Arkansas’ recruiting coordinator and associate head coach, Watkins was retained on staff at Missouri when Anderson took the head coaching duties at the school before the 2004-05 season and a dynamic relationship formed.
-The Anderson-Watkins combination immediately turned Missouri into a winning program, as the team went 18-12 in their first year together.
+Prior to Arkansas, Watkins’ formed a partnership with head coach Mike Anderson during the 2004-05 season as Watkins was retained on staff at Missouri when Anderson took the head coaching duties at the school.
+The dynamic combination immediately turned Missouri into a winning program, as the team went 18-12 in their first year together.
 Two years later, Missouri danced into the Elite Eight and won the Big 12 Tournament, reaching heights the Tigers had not seen in many years.

 One of the best recruiters and assistants in the nation, Watkins was named the Top Assistant Coach in both 2009 and 2010 by Rivals.com, as he helped Missouri advance to a pair of NCAA Tournaments, go a combined 54-18 and win the Big 12 Tournament Championship during those years.

 Watkins joined the Missouri staff following an eight-year run as a head coach at both Texas A&M and his alma mater Charlotte.
 He spent six years roaming the sidelines for the Aggies between 1999 and 2004 and helped rebuild the struggling program.
-His efforts in recruiting landed him eight top 100 recruits, including Texas A&M’s No. 4 all-time leading scorer Bernard King, 2005 NBA first round pick Antoine Wright and 2007 First Team All-American and former Chicago Bull Acie Law.
+His efforts in recruiting landed him eight top 100 recruits, including Texas A&M’s No. 4 all-time leading scorer Bernard King, 2005 NBA first round pick Antoine Wright and 2007 first team All-American and former Chicago Bull Acie Law.

 Charlotte fans knew about Watkins long before he took over the program, as he was an All-Conference point guard for the school from 1973-77 and led the 49ers to the Final Four in 1977.
 Watkins then served as an assistant coach at the school for 10 years before being promoted to associate head coach, a position that he served in for nine years.

 Following his standout career on the hardwood as a collegiate, Watkins was drafted by the Buffalo Braves in the fourth round of the 1977 draft.
 His No. 32 at Charlotte was retired following his senior season along with teammate Cedric Maxwell’s No. 33.

-Watkins’s prep career at Reidsville High School saw him earn High School All-America honors as a senior in 1973.
+Watkins’s prep career at Reidsville High School saw him earn high school All-America honors as a senior in 1973.
 That season he acted as team captain and led his team to a state championship.
 Watkins was a three-year starter for Reidsville.

-Along with his myriad duties as a coach, Watkins has found time to be an invaluable member of the Columbia, Missouri; College Station, Texas; and Charlotte, North Carolina, communities.
-He is an active participant in Habitat for Humanity “Home Building Project,” was a co-chair of the Battered Women’s Shelter and is a member of the “100 Black Men of Charlotte” organization, a nationally known group that mentors young people and raises funds to assist individuals in their efforts to go to college.
+Along with his myriad of duties as a coach, Watkins has found time to be an invaluable member of the Columbia, Missouri; College Station, Texas; and Charlotte, North Carolina, communities.
+He is an active participant in Habitat for Humanity “Home Building Project,” was a co-chair of the Battered Women’s Shelter and is a member of the “100 Black Men of Charlotte” organization, a nationally known group that mentors young people and raises funds to assist individuals in their efforts to attend college.